rsdoiel/antenna/archives/2025/planet_2025.28.md

 ---

-## The Open Championship Day 2 updates: McIlroy on course
+## The Open Championship Day 2 recap: Scheffler leading

 date: 2025-07-18, from: RTÉ News

-Rory McIlroy is the first of the Irish competitors in action at the Co Antrim links, starting his round three shots off the pace.
+World number one Scottie Scheffler is leading at the halfway stage at the County Antrim links.

 <br>